The origins of "The" Che Guevara poster, and its roots in Ireland.

 Art historian Prof Martin Kemp ranked this image of Che Guevara at number six in the 10 most iconic images of all time (the Mona Lisa is number one), so how do it origins lie in the seaside town of Kilkee on the west coast of Ireland?

 Guevara had minimal English but explained that his ancestors were Irish, from Cork and his great grandmother was from Galway.
 “He seemed to have great admiration for the fact that we were one of the first countries to shake off the shackles of empire.”
-They retreated to the corner of the pub where they chatted for a while before departing quietly.
+The three men retreated to the corner of the pub where they chatted for a while before departing quietly.

-Korda never copyrighted the photograph as Castro didnt believe in copyright, and Fitzpatrick honored this sentiment by doing the same.
+Korda never copyrighted the photograph as Castro didnt believe in copyright, and so Fitzpatrick wanted to honour this sentiment by doing the same.
 He had alot of adulation for Guevara and never wanted money for the poster - “it would be like taking blood money.
 I just wanted to make sure he was not forgotten.”

 And now more than half a century later, to say the image is iconic would be an understatement.
 It was used as a banner in the recent Egyptian protests, and just last year the Irish government even recognised Guevaras roots by having the image made into a national stamp.

-With that came its association with pop culture, and Fitzpatrick eventually became tired of the image being used for what he called “crass” commercial purposes and filed for copyright of the image.
+With the image becoming so widespread, so too came its association with pop culture.
+Fitzpatrick eventually became tired of the image being used for what he called “crass” commercial purposes and filed for copyright of the image.
 And after several long years of litigation, ownership was finally won.
 At which point Fitzpatrick valiantly handed over all proceeds of the image to the family of Guevara so that the money could be restored to the people of Cuba.

 So seals the history of a monumental image that became a symbol of rebellion against the status quo, and of its serendipitous origins in a pub in West Clare.